Skip to Main Content

 737/1,000

 USAA offers homeowners insurance in Tulsa to current and former members of the military and their qualifying immediate family members.
 For those who meet the eligibility requirements, homeowners policies through USAA offer specialized coverage options.
 Policyholders who are active-duty and reserve military members can insure military equipment, uniforms and gear at no deductible.
 USAA home insurance policies are also customizable, with the option to add endorsements like water backup and extended dwelling replacement coverage.
-Notably, replacement cost coverage is pre-included in USAA’s policies.
+Notably, replacement cost coverage is automatically included in USAA’s policies.
 USAA consistently earns high scores in J.D.
 Power customer satisfaction studies and, for the third year running, tied for the Best Home Insurance Company Overall in our Bankrate Awards.
 However, its limited customer service hours may be inconvenient to some homeowners, as the claims center only takes calls from Monday to Friday.

 Scores and Ratings